Originally appeared in the winter 2015 issue of the American Fitness Magazine.

 At this year’s meeting in San Diego (May 2015), I was able to verify that carbohydrates are undeniably the preferred fuel for athletes.

 The following information highlights some of the research on carbohydrates, and how as a nutrition professional, you should educate your clients on their importance.
+You can also inform them on how many carbs to eat for weight loss.

 Highlights on Carbs